paras-bhavnani/ams-691-project/README.md

-# FitBot: An Advanced Health-Centric Chatbot
+# DigiChat: A Nutrition AI Chatbot

-FitBot is an AI-driven chatbot that uses large language models (LLMs) such as GPT-4 by OpenAI.
-It seamlessly integrates with the Nutrition endpoint from API Ninjas, providing accurate nutritional data and personalized health recommendations.
+DigiChat is a next-generation chatbot designed to deliver precise nutritional insights and health suggestions by leveraging advanced AI models and integrations.
+It seamlessly integrates with the Nutrition endpoint from API Ninjas, Edamam Meal Planning API, along with mock FitBit, providing accurate nutritional data, meal plans, and personalized health recommendations.

 ## Features
-1. **Nutritional Information Retrieval:** Fetches accurate nutritional data of any given food item by leveraging the Nutrition endpoint of API Ninjas.
+1. **Nutritional Information Retrieval:** Retrieves accurate nutritional data for a wide range of food items using the Nutrition endpoint of API Ninjas.
+2. **Personalized Meal Planning:** Generates customized meal plans based on individual dietary needs, preferences, and health goals through the Edamam Meal Planning API.
+3. **Activity and Health Tracking:** Incorporates mock FitBit data to provide insights on physical activity, sleep patterns, and overall health metrics.
-2. **Health Calculations:** Computes Basal Metabolic Rate (BMR), Total Daily Energy Expenditure (TDEE), Ideal Body Weight (IBW), and more.
+4. **Health Calculations:** Computes Basal Metabolic Rate (BMR), Total Daily Energy Expenditure (TDEE), Ideal Body Weight (IBW), and more.
+5. **Intelligent Recommendations:** Offers personalized health and nutrition advice by analyzing data from multiple sources.
-3. **User-Friendly Interaction:** Features a chat-like interface that is easy to use and interact with.
+6. **User-Friendly Interaction:** Features a chat-like interface that is easy to use and interact with.
-4. **Consistent Learning and Improvement:** As the underlying model (GPT-4) continues to learn and improve, so too does FitBot.

 ## Setup and Installation